 Michael Kitces, CFP®, MSFS, MTAX, CLU®, ChFC®, RHU®, REBC®, CASL®

-Director of Planning Research, Partner
+Director of Wealth Management, Partner

 If not for the incompetence of one high school teacher, the financial planning world might never have heard of Michael Kitces, CFP®, MSFS, MTAX, CLU®, ChFC®, RHU®, REBC®, CASL®.
 His parents worked in computer science and he grew up with their enthusiasm for the field.
 He was playing with the family’s Commodore 64 by age five, and by the time he was seven, had learned to hack his favorite video games.
 His interest in computers continued until his junior year of high school.
 “I had a particularly bad computer science teacher for two classes in one semester, and that sucked the joy of programming out of me.
 I’m not sure I’ve ever fully recovered,” he laughs.